What’s the Key to a Good Hot Sauce?

-With so many options out there, it can be tough to know what makes a hot sauce truly great.
+With so many different hot sauce styles out there, it can be tough to know what makes a hot sauce truly great.
 However, there are a few key factors that contribute to the overall taste, flavor, and spiciness of hot sauce.

 So let's talk about it.